-- Immediate Actions (Within 120 Days of Adoption): Items identified for completion concurrently with or immediately following adoption of the Downtown Plan. - Short-Term Actions (2017-2018): Items identified for completion within the current Budgeting for Outcomes (BFO) budget cycle. - Mid-Term Actions (2019-2026): Highpriority items that should be initiated and implemented in alignment with upcoming budget cycles. - Ongoing Programs & Actions: Items that are already in progress, do not have a specified timeframe, or generally require ongoing coordination to implement.
+- Immediate Actions (Within 120 days of adoption): Items adopted concurrently with or immediately following adoption of the Old Town Neighborhoods Plan. - Short-Term Actions (2017-2018): Items completed within the current Budgeting for Outcomes (BFO) budget cycle. - Mid-Term Actions (2019-2026): Highpriority items that should be initiated and implemented in alignment with upcoming budget cycles. - Ongoing Programs & Actions: Items that are already in progress, do not have a specified timeframe, or require ongoing coordination to implement.